Lombiq/Orchard-Dojo-Library/Library/Training/Thematics/Topics/OrchardEcosystem/Index.md

-# Getting to know the Orchard ecosystem
+# Getting to Know the Orchard Ecosystem